A. Linwood Holton Jr., Virginia governor who took bold stance on integration, dies at 98

 He drew international attention on the first day of school in September 1970, eight months after his inauguration, when he escorted his daughter Tayloe to Kennedy High School.
 His wife was enrolling two of the couple’s younger children at a mostly Black middle school.

-“What I did, and what I tried to emphasize, was: Look, the system requires an answer, and the answer comes from the courts, and if the courts give this answer, then you’ve got to comply with it,” Mr. Holton said in an interview for this story.
+“What I did, and what I tried to emphasize, was: Look, the system requires an answer, and the answer comes from the courts, and if the courts give this answer, then you’ve got to comply with it,” Mr. Holton said in an interview for this obituary.
 “That's fundamental to the republic. . . .
 And that’s what made me feel so good as I walked up to that school.”

 Mr. Holton’s election victory — his only one at any level — also made him the first of the progressive New South governors, to be followed a year later by Democrats Jimmy Carter of Georgia, Dale Bumpers of Arkansas, Reubin Askew of Florida and John West of South Carolina.